 Using Non-Stop Heavy-Duty on walls 100 feet high and higher has become fairly routine.
 Naturally, feeding materials to a platform that high is a challenge, and cranes are very expensive.
+And, sometimes you’re just in a tight spot your forklift can’t get to and a hoist would come in handy.

 The best and safest solution is to lift the load straight up between the legs of the tower from above the laborers platform.
+We used to have a trapdoor attachment for this but our customers unanimously told us it was quicker to just roll the boards out of the way for a few minutes.

 OUR NEW SYSTEM

-The system we’ve developed consists of a special, higher-than-normal (for head room) overhead protection bracket, an 8-foot-long I-beam with a mounting plate that attach directly to a Betamax hoist, and guardrail panels to guard the opening when your materials are passing through the laborers’ platform.
+The system we’ve developed consists of a special, higher-than-normal (for head room) overhead protection bracket, an 8-foot-long I-beam with a mounting plate that attaches directly to a Betamax hoist, and guardrail panels to guard the opening when your materials are passing through the laborers’ platform.

 This view shows the guardrail panels.
 The closest one is in the stored position, the farthest one is in place to guard the opening created when the boards are rolled to the sides.